fl101/awardfares-blog/_posts/2023-10-19-how-to-find-cheap-award-flights.md

 Once you have identified the flights you want (or built an itinerary using our Journey Planner), go to the airline's website and make the booking.
 Remember that some of these itineraries are not bookable online for specific programs (e.g., mixed-cabin awards on SAS EuroBonus).
 In those situations, you will need to call their service center.

-## How To Determine If You Are Getting A Good Redemption? {#eval}
+## How To Determine If You Are Getting A Good Redemption?

 Traveling on award flights is a rewarding experience, but not all redemptions are the same, particularly with most programs switching to dynamic award charts.
 Some offer significantly better value than others.

 So, how can you be sure you're getting a good deal with your hard-earned miles or points?
 Here are a few things to remember that will help you determine the worthiness of an award flight redemption.